 Pre-stage multiple objects in parallel

-Parallelizing the pre-stage requests significantly reduces the total time to warm a large dataset.
+Parallelizing the pre-stage requests reduces the total time to warm a large dataset.
 For guidance on tuning connection pool size and concurrency for high-throughput workloads, see Maximize parallelism.
 Before completing and running these commands, make sure you have configured your CoreWeave credentials.- AWS CLI

 - Boto3